GooStats/GooStats/docs/DEVELOPER.md

 `PhaseI.MLPalpha.Top` and `PhaseI.MLPalpha.Bottom`, then two leaf node will be created, sharing the same parent node named as `PhaseI.MLPalpha` as well as grandparent node `PhaseI`.

+The tree is implemented simply using a map.

 All nodes, including parent nodes or leaf nodes, are represented by `BasicManager`.
 Parameters of each leaf will be stored in the leaf or its parent.
 If a parameter, say, `lightYield`, is stored in its parent node, say, `node A`, all descendant nodes of `node A` will share the same `lightYield`.
 In other words, this parameter is synchronized among all